The Color of Pomegranates (1968, Sergei Parajanov)

 Divided into sections, with the poet at different stages of his life.
 Little spoken dialogue.

 Just a first viewing.
-Will watch again (and hopefully again) and pore through the documentaries.
+Will watch again (and hopefully again).

 Supposed to be the first great work by Para(d)janov, whose other work I haven’t seen yet.